List of Kamen Rider OOO characters: Kougami Foundation

 The Kougami Foundation (鴻上ファウンデーション, Kōgami Faundēshon) is a public organization that has been researching the Greeed and the civilization that created them ever since the company acquired the sarcophagus holding them and their Core Medals, which they placed in the Kougami Art Museum's (鴻上美術館, Kōgami Bijutsukan) basement.
 As a result, they renamed the basement the King's Room and developed many Cell Medal-based devices and weaponry.
-When the Greeed re-awaken and a new Kamen Rider OOO is found, the Kougami Foundation provide assistance to the latter.
+When the Greeed reawaken and a new Kamen Rider OOO is found, the Kougami Foundation provide assistance to the latter.

 Kousei Kougami

 Kousei Kougami (鴻上 光生, Kōgami Kōsei) is the eccentric president of the Kougami Foundation and a descendant of the First OOO.
 Well versed in the history of OOO and the Core Medals, he has anticipated the Greeed's awakening and amassed several Cell Medals and artifacts related to them and OOO.
-Displaying an obsession for the birth of all things, good or bad, Kougami loves baking cakes, commonly birthday cakes, built his office over a bakery, always has a record player in his office that usually plays "Happy Birthday", and provides items to OOO through presents.
-Additionally, Kougami is easily excited and becomes incredibly enthusiastic over events related to the OOO/Greeed conflict and the birth of new developments, shouting "wonderful!" (素晴らしい！, subarashii) at things that please him and "happy birthday!" whenever something new happens.
+Displaying an obsession for the birth of all things, good or bad, Kougami loves baking cakes, commonly birthday cakes, always has a record player in his office that usually plays "Happy Birthday", and provides items to OOO through presents.
 In addition, he believes desires are the purest and most powerful energy source in existence and that it plays a major role in the evolution of life on Earth.
-This belief is so strong, he encourages everyone around him to succumb to their own desires and do whatever they want as long as it does not interfere with his own desires, sees OOO as the means to ensure an unlimited supply of energy, and wishes to have the purple Core Medals destroyed as soon as possible as they represent the opposite of desire.
+This belief drives him to encourage everyone around him to succumb to their own desires and do whatever they want as long as it does not interfere with his own desires.

-During the events of the crossover film Kamen Rider × Kamen Rider Fourze & OOO: Movie War Mega Max, it is revealed that Kougami began researching methods for creating new Core Medals that run on desire alone and developed the Poseidon Driver, which he gave to Michal Minato forty years after the series.
+During the events of the crossover film Kamen Rider × Kamen Rider Fourze & OOO: Movie War Mega Max, it is revealed that Kougami began researching methods for creating new Core Medals that run on desire alone and developed the Poseidon Driver, which he gave to Michal Minato 40 years after the series.

 Kousei Kougami is portrayed by Takashi Ukaji (宇梶 剛士, Ukaji Takashi).

 Erika Satonaka

-Erika Satonaka (里中 エリカ, Satonaka Erika) is Kousei Kougami's personal secretary and cake tester who sees things from a business-related point of view.
-Despite her job, she prefers spicy foods and is capable of holding her own in battle against Yummies.
+Erika Satonaka (里中 エリカ, Satonaka Erika) is Kougami's personal secretary and cake tester who sees things from a business-related point of view.
+Despite her job, she prefers spicy foods and is capable of holding her own in battle against Yummy.
 After Goto becomes the new Kamen Rider Birth, Satonaka becomes his partner despite being his superior, carrying her own Birth Buster and a suitcase containing additional supplies such as Cell Medals.
 However, she is often late to battles due to obsessing over her appearance, much to Goto's chagrin.

 Erika Satonaka is portrayed by Mayuko Arisue (有末 麻祐子, Arisue Mayuko).